 XII.
-SANCTIONS FOR AN EMPLOYEE FOUND RESPONSIBLE --TITLE IX AND NON-TITLE IX
+SANCTIONS FOR A STUDENT FOUND RESPONSIBLE -- TITLE IX AND NON-TITLE IX

-Employees found responsible for violating the Sexual Misconduct Policy will receive appropriate, and timely sanctions.
-The decision is not final, and no sanction will be imposed, until after an appeal process, if any, has concluded.
-Possible sanctions are as follows: termination; suspension; tenure revocation; non-renewal of a contract or non-reappointment; issuance of a No-Contact Directive; loss or denial of certain privileges; work reassignment or restructuring of position and duties; rescission of committee or other types of special or leadership appointments; administrative withdrawal from a course with or without a refund or credit; required professional evaluation or assessment with a signed release permitting the College to confirm participation and any follow-up recommendations.
-Sanctions are imposed with the goal of ending prohibited conduct, preventing its recurrence, and remedying its effects, while supporting the College's mission and legal obligations.
+Students found responsible for violating the Sexual Misconduct Policy will receive appropriate, and timely sanctions.
+The decision is not final, and no sanction will be imposed until after an appeal process, if any, has concluded.
+Possible sanctions are as follows: dismissal; suspension; degree revocation; admission revocation; deferred suspension; deferred or actual disciplinary probation, disciplinary warning; civic engagement experienceassignment; educational assignment; loss or denial of certain privileges (can include athletic and other sports, club, or intramural teams or associated participation; study abroad prohibition; RA and other leadership role - paid or unpaid - prohibition; sanctions related to membership in a student club, organization, or group; suspension or termination of College recognition of a student club, organization, or group); residential hall suspension (one or more than one residential hall); residential hall or room reassignment; community mentor assignment; administrative withdrawal from a course with or without a refund or credit; required professional evaluation or assessment with a signed release permitting the College to confirm participation and any follow-up recommendations; parental notification; and, fines and/or restitution.
+Sanctions are imposed with the goal of ending prohibited conduct, preventing its recurrence, and remedying its effects, while supporting the College's educational mission and legal obligations.
 Sanctions may include educational, restorative, rehabilitative, and punitive components.

-Additionally, if an employee-respondent takes a leave of absence, resigns from, or otherwise leaves the College after an investigation of a formal complaint has begun and before a charge is filed and/or resolved, or before an alternative resolution is reached, the College will maintain a record for the employee noting that a complaint was pending at the time of separation.
+Additionally, if a student-respondent takes a leave of absence, withdraws from, or otherwise leaves the College after an investigation of a formal complaint has begun and before a charge is filed and/or resolved, or before an alternative resolution is reached, the College may place a temporary hold on that student's diploma and transcript until the complaint can be resolved.
+Further, if a student-respondent takes a leave of absence, withdraws from, or otherwise leaves the College after an investigation of a formal complaint has begun and before a charge is filed and/or resolved, or before an alternative resolution is reached, the College will maintain a record for the student noting that a complaint was pending at the time of separation.

 XIII.
-OPPORTUNITY TO FILE AN APPEAL AND GROUNDS FOR APPEAL -- TITLE IX AND NON-TITLE IX
+OPPORTUNITY TO FILE AN APPEAL AND GROUNDS FOR APPEAL --TITLE IX AND NON-TITLE IX